guibouland/MacTrack2/doc/source/index.rst

 Welcome to MacTrack2's documentation!
 ======================================

 Derived from the work by `Axel de Montgolfier <https://github.com/Axeldmont/>`_ during his time at the LPHI lab at the University of Montpellier.
 Our work aims to simplify its use by adding various scripts.
-For instance, a `gettingstarted` file in the `mactrack` folder helps with the analysis of your videos, based on examples we provide in the `examples` folder.
+For instance, a `gettingstarted` file helps with the analysis of your videos, based on examples we provide in the `examples` folder.
 You can also create your own model by running the `quickstart.py` file.

 Make sure to carefully read the documentation for both files.
 You can find it either in the source files or on the website available `here <https://guibouland.github.io/MacTrack2/>`_.